scrapy/scrapy/docs/topics/spiders.rst

    defines how links will be extracted from each crawled page.
 Each produced link will be used to generate a :class:`~scrapy.http.Request` object, which will contain the link's text in its ``meta`` attribute.
-   The link text can be accessed from the callback method though ``response.meta['link_text']``

-   ``callback`` is a callable or a string (in which case a method from the spider object with that name will be used) to be called for each link extracted with the specified link_extractor.
-This callback receives a response as its first argument and must return a list containing :class:`~scrapy.item.Item` and/or :class:`~scrapy.http.Request` objects (or any subclass of them).
+   ``callback`` is a callable or a string (in which case a method from the spider object with that name will be used) to be called for each link extracted with the specified link extractor.
+This callback receives a :class:`~scrapy.http.Response` as its first argument and must return either a single instance or an iterable of :class:`~scrapy.item.Item`, ``dict`` and/or :class:`~scrapy.http.Request` objects (or any subclass of them).

    .. warning:: When writing crawl spider rules, avoid using ``parse`` as
        callback, since the :class:`CrawlSpider` uses the ``parse`` method